PrEP and sexually transmitted infections

 Syphilis

-The history of syphilis is a little simpler as the syphilis organism rarely develops antibiotic resistance and is diagnosed via blood tests, which are more consistently performed.
-Between 1930 and 1945, UK cases ranged between 8000 and 16,000 a year, with the same 1946 peak as gonorrhoea, to over 20,000 cases.
+The figures for syphilis are more reliable as the syphilis organism rarely develops antibiotic resistance and is diagnosed via blood tests, which are more consistently performed.
+A recent review by Public Health England (now the UK Health Security Agency) found that between 1930 and 1945, UK cases ranged between 8000 and 16,000 a year.
 Cases then fell with the introduction of penicillin to a low of 700-800 cases in the late 1950s, before rising to a peak of about 3000 cases a year in the late 1970s.
 The ratio of male-to-female cases rose throughout the 1960s and 1970s, suggesting that male-to-male transmission was important in the pre-HIV era.
-Infections in the USA followed the same trends.
+Infections in the US followed the same trends.

 Increases in other STIs have been less marked.
 Chlamydia is more prevalent in women than men and, as an STI that is asymptomatic in 50% of cases in men and 75% in women, diagnoses may be as much influenced by the number of people testing as actual incidence.
-Male chlamydia cases have risen by 15% in the last ten years but these pale into insignificance compared with a 224% increase in gonorrhoea and a 183% increase in syphilis, both concentrated in gay men.
+In the UK, diagnoses may have been influenced by changes in the focus of the National Chlamydia Screening Programme.
+Cases decreased between 2013 and 2021, by just 3% in men but 21% in women.
+This compares with a 224% increase in gonorrhoea and a 183% increase in syphilis, both concentrated in gay men.

-LGV is caused by a variant of chlamydia which has evolved considerably greater virulence and can cause unpleasant long-term complications.
-The UK has had over 40% of the LGV cases in Europe, and two-thirds of them are in London.
+Lymphogranuloma venereum (LGV) is caused by a variant of chlamydia which has evolved considerably greater virulence and can cause unpleasant long-term complications, although it is sometimes asymptomatic.
+The UK has had over 40% of the LGV cases in Europe, and two-thirds of them have been in London.
 LGV was extremely rare until 2003 when there was an outbreak in the Netherlands, with the first UK cases appearing in 2004.
-There were 919 UK cases in 2016, somewhat lower than in previous years.
+There were 550 cases in 2021, but this increased to 1042 in 2022.

 Glossary